Jez Moxey

-Jeremy Derek "Jez" Moxey (born 19 April 1963) is an English who is the chief executive officer of Burton Albion.
-He has previously occupied significant posts with Wolverhampton Wanderers, Stoke City and Norwich City.
+Jeremy Derek "Jez" Moxey (born 19 April 1963) is an English football businessman who is a non-executive director of Burton Albion, a member of the board of the English Football League, and head of sport team mergers and acquisitions at General Sports Worldwide, a sports marketing and management firm.
+He has previously been chief executive at Wolverhampton Wanderers, Stoke City and Norwich City.